 Best places to sell used Lego sets

-There are several options to choose when selling your Lego.
+There are several options to choose from when selling your Lego.
 And generally, the easier it is to do, the less money you’ll receive.

 The big plus to using eBay is the fact that it has so many users, both in the UK and the rest of the world.
 If you have a full set of Lego (especially if it’s rare), you should get a very good price.
 Loose bricks don’t sell so well but usually go for anything between £5 and £10 per kg.
 Remember. eBay does charge a fee of 12% of the selling price.